Nendrum Monastery: Features

 The principal monastic remains which can now be seen are three concentric cashels (enclosures) of dry stone walling, but these were substantially rebuilt by Lawlor in the 1920s.
 The central cashel has the round tower remains, a ruined church with a sun-dial, and a graveyard.
 The second cashel contains what is called a 'monastic school' or workshop and other burials.

 The canonical sundial now seen at one corner of the ruined church was reconstructed from fragments found during the excavation of the site in 1924 and has been dated to about the year 900.
 One of only a few early medieval sun-dials known to exist, it takes the form of a vertical stone pillar, 190 cm high, 40 cm wide and 15 cm thick, with the dial and gnomon on one face at the top.
 However, because of the nature of the reconstruction, the original height of the pillar is conjectural.

+Mill

+The Nendrum Monastery mill (54.500°N 5.647°W) was a tide mill on the island.
+It is the earliest excavated tide mill, dating from 787 AD.
+Its millstones are 830mm in diameter and the horizontal wheel is estimated to have produced 7/8 hp at its peak.
+Remains of an earlier mill dated at 619 AD were also found.